UNICORE-EU/unicore-docs/source/admin-docs/registry/index.rst

   container.security.rest.authentication.X509.class=eu.unicore.services.rest.security.X509Authenticator

-For further details we refer also to the :ref:`UNICORE/X documentation <unicorex>` on authentication and REST services.
+For further details we refer also to the :ref:`UNICORE/X documentation <unicorex-manual>` on authentication and REST services.